-Every spring, the city of Seville holds a week-long party known as "La Feria de Sevilla" which more than a million people attend.
+Every spring the city of Seville holds a week-long party known as "La Feria de Sevilla", which more than a million people attend.
 Dating back to 1847, the Fair was originally organised as a livestock fair and over the years evolved to become a fascinating spectacle for the whole of Spain to enjoy.
 The wonderful rich culture and dynamic music of Flamenco can be found at the heart of Andalusia's capital, Seville.

 The Seville April Fair has been celebrated since 1973 in a huge area in the "Los Remedios" neighborhood which was eventually given the name “Real de la Feria”.
-Traditionally the Fair takes place on the Monday two weeks after Semana Santa and the celebrations span over the entire week, plenty of dancing, drinking, eating and socialising.
+Traditionally the Fair takes place on the Monday two weeks after Semana Santa and the celebrations span over the entire week with plenty of dancing, drinking, eating and socialising.

-The horse-drawn carriages traverse the streets, adding a special charm to the festival.
+The horse-drawn carriages traverse the streets adding a special charm to the festival.
 This is a tradition that dates back to the 19th century when horse-drawn carriages were the only method of transport available in the fairground.
 It has become a sort of contest to decorate the carriages, and each year the competition grows more fierce.